-This article reviews the 8 most common signs of vitamin and mineral deficiencies and how to fix them.
+Learn about 8 common signs of vitamin and mineral deficiencies and how to address them.

 Biotin, also known as vitamin B7, helps the body convert food into energy.
-A deficiency in biotin is very rare, but when it does occur, brittle, thinning or splitting hair and nails are some of the most noticeable symptoms.
+A deficiency in biotin is somewhat rare, but when it occurs, brittle, thinning, or splitting hair and nails are some of the most noticeable symptoms.

-Also, the prolonged use of antibiotics and some anti-seizure medications are risk factors (2).
+Also, the prolonged use of antibiotics and some anti-seizure medications is a risk factor (

 Lesions in and around the mouth may partly be linked to an insufficient intake of certain vitamins or minerals.

-In another small study, around 28% of patients with mouth ulcers had deficiencies in thiamin (vitamin B1), riboflavin (vitamin B2) and pyridoxine (vitamin B6) or a combination of the vitamins.
+In a small older study, around 28% of patients with recurring mouth ulcers had deficiencies in thiamine (vitamin B1), riboflavin (vitamin B2), pyridoxine (vitamin B6) or a combination of the vitamins.
 These findings indicate that there may be a link between mouth ulcers recurring and deficiencies in these three vitamins (

-Sometimes a rough tooth brushing technique is at the root of bleeding gums, but a diet lacking in vitamin C can also be to blame.
+Sometimes a rough tooth brushing technique is at the root of bleeding gums, but a diet lacking in vitamin C can also be a contributing factor.

-Vitamin C plays important roles in wound healing, immunity and even acts as an antioxidant, helping prevent cell damage.
+Vitamin C plays an important role in wound healing and immunity, and it even acts as an antioxidant, helping prevent cell damage.

 Vitamin C deficiencies are rare in individuals who consume enough fresh fruits and vegetables.
-That said, many people fail to eat enough fruits and vegetables each day.
+That said, many people do not eat enough fruits and vegetables each day.

-Another serious consequence of severe vitamin C deficiency is scurvy, which depresses the immune system, weakens muscles and bones and makes people feel fatigued and lethargic (24).
+Another serious consequence of severe vitamin C deficiency is scurvy, which depresses the immune system, weakens muscles and bones, and makes you feel fatigued and lethargic.

-Summary People who eat few fresh fruits and vegetables may develop a deficiency in vitamin C. This can lead to unpleasant symptoms like bleeding gums, a weakened immune system and, in severe cases, tooth loss and scurvy.
+Summary Eating little to no fruits and vegetables may cause a vitamin C deficiency.
+This can lead to unpleasant symptoms like bleeding gums, a weakened immune system, and in severe cases, tooth loss and scurvy.

-A nutrient-poor diet can sometimes cause vision problems.
+A low nutrient eating plan can sometimes cause vision problems.

-That’s because vitamin A is necessary to produce rhodopsin, a pigment found in the retinas of the eyes that helps you see at night.
+That’s because vitamin A is necessary to produce rhodopsin, a pigment found in the retina of each eye that helps you see at night.

 Another early symptom of xerophthalmia is Bitot’s spots, which are slightly elevated, foamy, white growths that occur on the conjunctiva or white part of the eyes.